Silfaz/digitalgarden/content/projects/fermentation/Koji recipes.md

 5. Incubate at 30C, check internal temperature every few hours (should be 27-35C).
 6. After 24-36h, surface growth and sweet, mushroomy smell.
 Monitor heat closely, stir and break up lumps, make furrows to dissipate heat.
 Adjust moisture if needed.
 7. After about **40 h total**, incubation is done.

+### Koji from LUVI
+(500g), Grind in mixer to powder.
+Add 200g water and mix to reconstitute = 700g fresh koji.

 ## Shoyus and aminos